Maluti: Demographics

 According to census of 2011; the total number of Houses in Maluti is 325, and the total population is 1469 (male=761, female=708).
-The total number of children aged 0-6 is 163 (male=93,female=70).
+The total number of children aged 0–6 is 163 (male=93,female=70).
 363 people (male=189, female=174) belong to Schedule Castes, and 52 (male=23, female=29) to Schedule Tribes.

 Maluti village has higher literacy rate compared to Jharkhand overall.
 In 2011, literacy rate of Maluti village was 75.42% compared to 66.41% in Jharkhand.
 In Maluti Male literacy stands at 81.29%, while the female literacy rate was 69.28%.

 History

 Maluti village came into limelight in fifteenth century as the capital of nankar raj (tax-free kingdom).
-The kingdom was awarded to one Basanta Roy of villag Katigram by Sultan Alauddin Hussan Shah of Gauḍa (1495–1525).
+The kingdom was awarded to one Basanta Roy of village Katigram by Sultan Alauddin Hussan Shah of Gauḍa (1495–1525).
 Son of a poor Brahmin Basanta managed to catch the pet hawk of the sultan and gave it back to the sultan.
 In lieu of the hawk (Baj), Basanta was given the kingdom.
 Hence, the king was called Raja Baj Basanta.
 The capital of Baj Basanta dynasty was in Damra.
 Later it was shifted to Maluti.
 The royal family was very pious.

 Basanta became a king in lieu of a baj (hawk) by the help of a Dandi Sanyasi of Sumeru Math, Kashi may be true to a great extent because the word Baj has been pre-fixed with the name of Basanta to commemorate the event.
 The name Baj Basanta is comparatively prominent because it can be found both in local history and government records.
 Swamiji, the head of Sumeru Math, Varanasi, was the preceptor of Basanta.
 Since then the head of Sumeru Math who is called Rajguru becomes the preceptor of descendants of king Baj Banata.
 Even today Rajguru from Sumeru Math Varanasi spends sometime at Maluti every year.

 How Maluti — the capital of Baj Basanta dynasty — turn out to be a 'temple city' is also an interesting story.
 Instead of constructing palaces, the Rajas built temples.
 The dynasty was broken into parts (tarafs) but each taraf kept building temples, competing with the others.
 In the end, it turned out be a unique temple village.
 Inscriptions in Proto-Bengali on the temples show they were named after women.